Customer Privacy Notice

 - to investigate, detect and prevent fraud, energy theft and any other crimes/*;

-- to create statistics, analyses and anonymous customer profiles, to develop and improve our products and services**;
+- to create statistics and analyse customer profiles to develop and improve our products and - services as well as forecast consumption and behaviour of new and existing customers**;

 - analyse consumption by customer to detect anomalies so we can:

-- notify customers about safety concerns like consumption spikes or baseload shifts (shifts in made available)
+- notify customers about safety concerns like consumption spikes or baseload shifts (shifts in energy made available)

 - spot Change of Tenancy and faulty meters as early as possible*